Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 When people think of Open Source they think of Code that is available for all to see, rather than private code, but reality cannot be any more further than that!!
 Open Source is all about collaboration.
 I learned this the nice way in this project.

-Firstly I was having some difficulty implimenting my conditioned beta priors using Tensorflow Probability distribution and was finding it difficult to find it up in the documentation.
+Firstly I was having some difficulty implementing my conditioned beta priors using Tensorflow Probability distribution and was finding it difficult to find it up in the documentation.
 So I thought that perhaps, I might get some hints if I ask in the email channel, and guess what, the maintainers not only replied back fast, they gave me a well written explaination, and links for further reference.

 Secoundly, I also had to implement some prior functions in the Jaxns prior model, so on the advice of my mentors, I wrote a [issue](https://github.com/Joshuaalbert/jaxns/issues/91) in the library, and this started a very enjoyable interchange between me and the library author .
 I would ask a question at the night, and when I would wake up I would have a well written reply.